 GLOSSARY

-“Acceptance Criteria.” numerical limits, ranges, or other suitable measures for acceptance of test results.
+“Acceptance Criteria.” numerical limits, ranges, or other suitable measures for acceptance of test results;

-“Action limit” established criteria, requiring immediate follow-up and corrective action if exceeded.
+“Action limit” established criteria, requiring immediate follow-up and corrective action if exceeded;

 “Active Pharmaceutical Ingredient (API) (or Drug Substance)” any substance or mixture of substances intended to be used in the manufacture of a drug (medicinal) product and that, when used in the production of a drug, becomes an active ingredient of the drug product.
-Such substances are intended to furnish pharmacological activity or other direct effect in the diagnosis, cure, mitigation, treatment, or prevention of disease or to affect the structure and function of the body.
+Such substances are intended to furnish pharmacological activity or other direct effect in the diagnosis, cure, mitigation, treatment, or prevention of disease or to affect the structure and function of the body;

-“Alert limit” established criteria giving early warning of potential drift from normal conditions, which are not necessarily grounds for definitive corrective action but which require follow-up investigation.
+“Alert limit” established criteria giving early warning of potential drift from normal conditions, which are not necessarily grounds for definitive corrective action but which require follow-up investigation;

 “API Starting Material” a raw material, intermediate, or an API that is used in the production of an API and that is incorporated as a significant structural fragment into the structure of the API.
 An API Starting Material can be an article of commerce, a material purchased from one or more suppliers under contract or commercial agreement, or produced in-house.
-API Starting Materials are normally of defined chemical properties and structure.
+API Starting Materials are normally of defined chemical properties and structure;

 “Authorized person” is a person recognized by the authority as having the necessary basic scientific and technical background and experience.
 Authorized person(s) is responsible for the release of batches of finished product for sale or distribution.
-The batch documentation of a batch of a finished product must be signed by an authorized person from the production department and the batch test results by an authorized person from the quality control department for batch release.
+The batch documentation of a batch of a finished product must be signed by an authorized person from the production department and the batch test results by an authorized person from the quality control department for batch release;

 “Batch (or Lot)”: A specific quantity of material produced in a process or series of processes so that it is expected to be homogeneous within specified limits.
 In the case of continuous production, a batch may correspond to a defined fraction of the production.
-The batch size can be defined either by a fixed quantity or by the amount produced in a fixed time interval.
+The batch size can be defined either by a fixed quantity or by the amount produced in a fixed time interval;

-“Batch Number (or Lot Number)”: A unique combination of numbers, letters, and/or symbols that identifies a batch (or lot) and from which the production and distribution history can be determined.
+“Batch Number (or Lot Number)”: A unique combination of numbers, letters, and/or symbols that identifies a batch (or lot) and from which the production and distribution history can be determined;

-“Batch numbering system”: standard operating procedure describing the details of the batch numbering.
+“Batch numbering system”: standard operating procedure describing the details of the batch numbering;